Title VI Policy

 No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

-On November 12, 2013 University Heights City Council adopted their Title VI Non Discrimination Policy.
+On November 12, 2013, University Heights City Council adopted the City's Title VI Non-Discrimination Policy.

 Title VI Discrimination Complaints

 A formal complaint of alleged discrimination in federally assisted programs or activities must be filed within 180 calendar days of one of the following:

 - The alleged act of discrimination.

 - Date on which the conduct was discontinued, if there has been a continuing course of conduct.

 - Date when the person(s) became aware of the alleged discrimination.

 As a condition of receiving federal financial assistance from the Federal Highway Administration, the Iowa Department of Transportation (Iowa DOT) is required to establish and implement a Title VI program that ensures non-discrimination in its programs, services and activities.